benfraser16/FraserAndThomasCapstone/README.md

 December 13th, 2024
 MGSC 410: Frenzel

+The sample dataset, "Final Dataset Sample" is a CSV file in our repository and will be used for Shiny-Leaflet-Drug-Categories Final Code.R

 MedaVista Dataset: dataset_state_000
 This is our cleaned and modified dataset of 9.6 million rows after our RedShift data processing.
 The dataset used in this project is available for download from Google Drive.
+This dataset is used only for the "FinalDataset.R"!!!

 You can access it via the following link:

 https://drive.google.com/file/d/1M5N1nZfQiK4Uh5hjqsYYFi55YHTA6PLd/view?usp=drive_link

 Please note that the dataset may be large, and you may need a Google account to download it.

 No expected issues within our code.